Main-Method-GmbH/intergram/README.md

 3. Use the API Token as environment variable TELEGRAM_TOKEN in the docker run command below

 ## Use our Docker Image
-docker run -d -p 80:3000 -e TELEGRAM_TOKEN="Your Token" mainmethod/intergram

-## Use our Docker Image
 `docker run -d -p 80:3000 -e TELEGRAM_TOKEN="Your Token" mainmethod/intergram`

 ## Build on your own